 A pelvic floor contraction is performed by closing and drawing up your front and back passages.
-Imagine you are trying to stop yourself passing wind at the same time as trying to stop your flow of urine.
+Imagine you are trying to stop wind and at the same time trying to stop your flow of urine.
 It should be a sensation of 'tighten and lift'.